 In accordance with accounting principles generally accepted in the United States of America for not-for-profit organizations, the Foundation is required to classify information regarding its financial position and activities into certain classes of net assets.
-Pursuant to the Grant Agreement (defined in Note 1 above), at December 31, 2021 and 2020, the entire balance of net assets was classified as net assets without donor restrictions.
+At December 31, 2022 and 2021, the entire balance of net assets was classified as net assets without donor restrictions.
 Net assets without donor restrictions represent net assets that are not restricted by donor stipulations.